gianlucaborello/cassandradump/README.rst

                             specified multiple times
       --host HOST           the address of a Cassandra node in the cluster (localhost if omitted)
+      --port PORT           the port of a Cassandra node in the cluster (9042 if omitted)
       --import-file IMPORT_FILE
                             import data from the specified file
       --keyspace KEYSPACE   export a keyspace along with all its column families.